ooni/spec/nettests/ts-035-dnsping.md

 - `query` follows the `df-002-dnst` data format

-- `delayed_response` contains one or more delayed DNS responses of `df-002-dnst` data format
+- `delayed_responses` contains one or more delayed DNS responses of `df-002-dnst` data format

 Before 2022-07-08, `query` pointed to a *list* of `df-002-dnst` data.
 We changed this because the nettest is still experimental and we want to